Wilkinson County, Ga.

 Macon Georgia Telegraph

-The Town of Gordon. - We are pleased to learn that the Directors of the Centrail Rail Road Company have selected a prommentaue on the side of the Road, for a town, to be named Gordon, in honor of the late President of the Company.
+The Town of Gordon. - We are pleased to learn that the Directors of the Central Rail Road Company have selected a prommentaue on the side of the Road, for a town, to be named Gordon, in honor of the late President of the Company.
 It is located in Wilkinson county, one hundred and seventy miles from Savannah, twenty from Macon, and fourteen from Milledgeville, and will be the Depot for a great portion of middle Georgia, say Wilkinson, Baldwin, Pulaski, Dooly, Laurens, Twiggs, and a portion of Putnam, Jasper and Jones.
-As regards hereto, no places in this secion of the state posses greater advanages than Gordon.
+As regards hereto, no places in this sequin of the state posses greater advantages than Gordon.
 It is on the dividing ridge between the Oconee and Ocmulgee rivers, many miles distant from swampland of any description, and abounds in the most excellent water.
 Sandersville Tel.

 Submitted by R. Elizabeth Brewer